Krak House: 1749 census

 At the time of the 1840 census, No. 137 was home to 40 people in 13 households.
 Ole Peter Nielsen, a distiller, resided on the ground floor with his wife Caroline Marie Petersen and a six-year-old foster son.
 Jens Hansen Grønberg, a master joiner, resided on the first floor with his wife Marie Elisabeth Olsen and their four children (aged two to 15).
 Anne Marie Møller, a 25-year-old woman employed with neddlework, was also resident on the first floor.
 Niels Johan Salquist, a workman, resided on the second floor with his Maria Elisabeth Salquist and their three children (aged two to 11).
 Sophia Munck, a 68-year-old widow, was together with one lodger (needleworker) also resident on the second floor.
 Anne Cathrine Lassen, a 67-year-old laundry woman, resided in the garret with one lodger.
 Søren Philipsen, a watchman, was also residing in the garret with his wife Conradine Philipsen and their two children (aged two and four).
-The tenants of the side wing included a trompeteer and a workman on the ground floor,r a cotton weaver and a seamstress on the first floor, a laundry woman on the second floor and a workman on the third floor.
+The tenants of the side wing included a trompeteer and a workman on the ground floor, a cotton weaver and a seamstress on the first floor, a laundry woman on the second floor and a workman on the third floor.